xiaoshenxian/tfserver-java/README.md

 A TensorFlow server implemented in Java.

-This project uses the Tomcat server framework and the [tfserver-core](https://github.com/xiaoshenxian/tfserver-core) jar to provide a Java version TensorFlow server for both HTTP Json and GRPC request interface.
+This project uses the Tomcat server framework and the [tfserver-core](https://github.com/xiaoshenxian/tfserver-core) jar to provide a Java version TensorFlow server for both HTTP Json and GRPC request interfaces.

 ## Usage